moznion/radius-rs/README.md

 ## Note

-This implementation and design are based on [layeh/radius](https://github.com/layeh/radius).
+Original implementation and design of this are based on [layeh/radius](https://github.com/layeh/radius).

 ## Author